How to Convert a Van into a Camper

-I had all ready put up the side board that the cabinets would be screwed into, and the 1 x 3 inch board on the ceiling to give the cabinet a second point of support.
+I had already put up the sideboard that the cabinets would be screwed into, and the 1 x 3-inch board on the ceiling to give the cabinet a second point of support.

 I added a 1 x 2 board on the top of the cabinet just behind the face board.
 I put it flat so it could be screwed into the ceiling board.
 It was just the right amount of spacing to level the cabinet and make up for the slight curve in the ceiling.